datacarpentry/rr-organization1/README.md

     + file formats (text non proprietary, file extensions)
 - Conclusing Discussion
     + A or B quick break (is A better than B? why? here's C ... how could you improve it?)
-- Activity 3
+- Activity 2
     + Broken excel data sheet: Juxtapose typical spreadsheet vs. spreadsheet ready for analysis
     + How are they different?
 Why is one more suitable for analysis than the other?
     + Take away: If you can design away deficiences in data collection, DO!
 If too late for that, consider if this is a "one-time" cleaning or a potentially repeated task.
 Protip: it's probably the latter.
 Best practice is to clean with a script, not point and click.
     + Hands-on.
-Fix the broken excel data sheet.
+Fix the broken excel data sheet. (?)
+    + show them how to export to .csv
-- Excel data carpentry lesson Documenting in Excel
+    + Reference: Excel data carpentry lesson Documenting in Excel
 - R via Rstudio (assuming they've seen this IDE earlier)
   + simple `.R` script, e.g. import data, filter to one country, make a plot and write it to file
   + same actions but embedded in `.Rmd`